luizfelipetozatti/luizfelipetozatti/README.md

 ### A coder

 - 🚀 FullStack Developer
-- 🎮 RPG and another games fan
+- 🎮 RPG and gamer
 - 👊 Just do it!
 - ✝️ Viva Cristo Rei!
 </br>